dobinator/Team-profile-generator/README.md

 ##Description:

-This application is a dynamically rendered html page which is created after the user answers prompts in the node terminal.
+This application is a dynamically rendered HTML page which is created after the user answers prompts in the node terminal.
 The user would create a team profile that has generates a Manager, Engineer and Intern profile in the webpage.
-The application included contact information including, but not limited to: an email which is able to open in a default email page along with a github link that opens in a new tab on the browser.
+The application included contact information including, but not limited to: an email which is able to open in a default email page along with a Github link that opens in a new tab on the browser.

 ## Table of Contents